scottcgi/MojoTween/README.md

 #### Performance & Cache:

 * All Tweens will be cached and reused, no need to manually manage the memory data.
-* All Tween actions and action values have independent cache-reuse.
+* All Tween actions have independent cache-reuse.
 * All values of all actions are cached by `NativeList` and used by `Jobs`.
 * All ease functions and action values settings are optimized with `BurstCompile` and `Unsafe Code` and `Mathematics` APIs.